-Euclidean geometry (or Euclid’s geometry) is the study of geometry (especially for the shapes of geometrical figures) which is attributed to the Alexandrian mathematician Euclid who has explained in his book on geometry known as Elements.
+Euclidean geometry is the study of geometry (especially for the shapes of geometrical figures) which is attributed to the Alexandrian mathematician Euclid who has explained in his book on geometry known as Elements.
+This geometry is also called Euclid geometry.

-Euclid has introduced the geometry fundamentals in his book elements and has stated 5 main axioms or postulates.
+Euclid has introduced the geometry fundamentals like geometric shapes and figures in his book elements and has stated 5 main axioms or postulates.
 Here, we will look into the details of this topic’s concepts and understand what his postulates or axioms were.
 The key points covered in this lesson are:

 - History of Euclidean Geometry